Adaptive generalized measurement for unambiguous state discrimination of quaternary phase-shift-keying coherent states: Experiment

-In the previous section, we suggested to realize the adaptive measurement strategy by splitting the input state into multiple spatial modes.
-However, the measurement strategy can also be carried out in a temporal mode version where the state is virtually split into $M$ time bins and the displacement is successively updated in time through real-time feedback~\cite{PhysRevLett.97.040502}.
-For the experimental realization, we chose the latter strategy as it only requires a single spatial mode, a single displacement operation and a single photon counter.
-Our experimental setup is shown in Fig.~\ref{setup}.
-A continuous-wave laser at 1550 nm is split into two paths in order to prepare a signal state and a strong reference field for the displacement operation.
+Our experimental setup is shown in Fig.~\ref{setup}(b) and we illustrate the sequencing of our experiment in Fig.~\ref{exp_procedure}.
+A continuous-wave laser at 1550 nm (Koheras BASIK single frequency fiber laser model X15 from NKT Photonics) is split into two paths in order to prepare a signal state and a strong reference field for the displacement operation.
 The intensity and the phase of the QPSK signal state are controlled with a variable attenuator and a phase shifter consisting of a piezo transducer embedded in a circular mount with an optical fiber looped around.
-The signal state interferes with the reference field for the displacement operation at a 99:1 fiber coupler, which enables us to implement the displacement operation.
-By using an optical switch, the laser intensity is switched between high and low for the phase calibration and the data acquisition, respectively.
-The relative phase between the signal and the reference is set to one of the four phase conditions $(2m+1)\pi/4$ $(m=0-3)$ by monitoring an output of the 99:1 fiber coupler using a conventional photo detector.
-During the data acquisition period, the output of the 99:1 fiber coupler is guided to a superconducting nanowire single photon detector (SSPD) \cite{Miki:13,Yamashita:13} and, instead of randomly preparing the QPSK coherent states, $300$ identical signal states are measured after releasing the phase stabilization loop.
-This phase calibration and data acquisition procedure is repeated 20 times for each of the QPSK states.
+The signal state interferes with $1\%$ of the reference field $\ket{\beta^{\prime}}$ at a 99:1 fiber coupler, which enables us to implement the displacement operation.
+By using an optical switch, the laser intensity is switched between high (Fig.~\ref{exp_procedure}(a)) and low (Fig.~\ref{exp_procedure}(b)) for the phase stabilization and the data acquisition, respectively.
+The laser intensities for the strong and weak beams are individually stabilized by monitoring with a conventional photo detector and a superconducting nanowire single photon detector (SSPD) \cite{Miki:13,Yamashita:13}.
+The relative phase between the signal and the reference is set to one of the four phase conditions $(2m+1)\pi/4$ $(m=0,\ldots,3)$ by monitoring an output of the 99:1 fiber coupler using a photo detector and directly locking to the correct points on the interference curve.
+Because of this locking method, the laser power stabilization is critical in order to avoid phase offsets in the displacement operations.
+During the data acquisition period, the output of the 99:1 fiber coupler is guided to an SSPD and, instead of randomly preparing the QPSK coherent states, $300$ identical signal states are measured after releasing the phase stabilization loop (Fig.~\ref{exp_procedure}(c)).
+This phase locking and data acquisition procedure is repeated 20 times for each of the QPSK states.
 The voltage applied to the phase modulator, corresponding to the phase condition of the reference field, is controlled by a field programmable gate array (FPGA) dependent on the counting history of the SSPD.
 The FPGA implements the adaptive strategy using a hard-coded lookup-table.
-Due to the finite bandwidth of the digital-to-analog converter that generates a signal to control the phase modulator, we discard a time interval \SI{0.3}{\micro\second} between each time bin \cite{PhysRevApplied.13.054015}.
-This corresponds to a $4.5(1.5)\%$ discarding loss for $M=10(4)$ since the temporal width of the signal state is defined to be \SI{60}{\micro\second} in our experiment.
+Due to the finite response time (\SI{50}{\nano\second}) of the digital-to-analog converter that generates the signal to control the phase modulator, digital signal processing time in the FPGA to determine the output voltage (\SI{25}{\nano\second}) and electrical signal reflections, we discard a time interval of \SI{0.3}{\micro\second} between each time bin \cite{PhysRevApplied.13.054015}.
+This corresponds to a $4.5(1.5)\%$ discarding loss for $M=10(4)$ since the temporal width of the signal state is defined to be $T=$ \SI{60}{\micro\second} in our experiment.